 Introduction

-That big, overwhelming question—“What do you want from life?”—can feel paralyzing.
-Clarity rarely arrives as a single flash of insight.
-It grows through small, intentional steps: learning your values, tending relationships, finding meaningful contribution, and committing to steady growth.
-This guide breaks that journey into concrete actions you can use today.
+That big, overwhelming question—“What do you want from life?”—often feels paralyzing.
+Clarity usually doesn’t come as a single flash.
+It grows through small, intentional steps: uncovering your core values, tending relationships, discovering meaningful contribution, and committing to steady growth.
+This guide breaks that journey into clear actions you can start using today.

 How to Start Answering the Big Question

-If you’re feeling stuck, take a breath.
+If you’re feeling stuck, breathe.
 You don’t need one big revelation.
-The real path to clarity is a gentler journey of self-discovery.
-Below is a simple framework to get you started—no epiphanies required.
+Use a simple framework to make steady progress.

 The Four Pillars of a Meaningful Life

-Use these four lenses to break down the question into manageable parts.
+Use these four lenses to break the question into manageable parts.

 |---|---|